yshadow14/21_Days_Amogh/README.md

 Day 3: I watched all the 7 videos on Data science project from stratch.
 I also tried some of the concepts I also completed the intro to machine learning course on kaggle

+Day 4: I competed intermediate machine learning and pandas on kaggle